 In environments where user-level or device-level control is desired the best internet filter will be one that supports unique filtering profiles for each user or device.

-For BYOD environments, employees that use personal computers for work may not feel comfortable allowing their employers to install web filtering software clients on their devices.
+For BYOD environments, employees that use personal computers for work may not feel comfortable allowing their employers to install web content filtering software clients on their devices.

 In this instance an inline DNS filter can be installed on the company network or a client-based computer filter can be installed on the device that they remotely connect to.
 However, added security controls must be in place to mitigate the risks of allowing non-managed devices to connect to the corporate network.

 Category filtering is a must-have feature for restricting access to inappropriate content.
 Fortunately, both DNS-based and URL-based web content filtering software providers offer this feature.
-With category filtering you can leverage a pre populated database of websites that you can block rather than manually sourcing your own list of websites.
+With web category filtering you can leverage a pre populated database of websites that you can block rather than manually sourcing your own list of websites.

 DNS-based solutions with category filtering will only be able to strictly block or allow the entire category for your network.
-If you would like to block the social media category for the majority of your users while still allowing access for your marketing team you will need URL filtering.
+If you would like to block the social media category for the majority of your employees while still allowing access for your marketing team you will need URL filtering.

-Though many web filtering solutions will include some form of logging or auditing to identify the websites that are being visited, using web content filtering in tandem with a dedicated internet and computer monitoring software is the ideal solution for enforcing acceptable use policies and ensuring that the internet is being used appropriately.
+Though many web content filtering solutions will include some form of logging or auditing to identify the websites that are being visited, using web content filtering in tandem with a dedicated internet and computer monitoring software is the ideal solution for enforcing acceptable use policies and ensuring that the internet is being used appropriately.

 Want to start monitoring internet usage today?
 Get started with a free trial of BrowseReporter, CurrentWare’s internet activity monitoring software.

-If you would like to set up web filtering on a network where you will not have direct control over the devices that connect to it (such as a guest WiFi hotspot), you need a network-level web content filtering solution.
+If you would like to set up web content filtering on a network where you will not have direct control over the devices that connect to it (such as a guest WiFi hotspot), you need a network-level web content filtering solution.
 An agent-based solution is not ideal in this scenario as there is no feasible way to install the agent on non-managed devices.

 BrowseControl makes controlling internet access based on users, departments, and computers incredibly easy.
 Once you’ve installed the software all it takes is just a few clicks to set up user-based permissions.
 This tutorial will guide you through the general setup process and show you how to control internet access based on users with BrowseControl.